 Deutsche Telekom AG (DTE) NPV

-Despite being a German company, Deutsche Telekom (DTE) makes the bulk of its revenue and profits in the US through subsidiary T-Mobile.
-The merger with rival Sprint makes the US bigger still.
+Despite being a German company, Deutsche Telekom (DTE) makes over 60% of its revenue and profits in the US through subsidiary T-Mobile.

-The deal has much to recommend it.
+The recently complete Sprint deal, which increased DTE's US exposure, has much to recommend it.
 While Sprint had been struggling, it owns a large chunk of valuable mid-band spectrum and DTE estimates that cost savings will outweigh integration costs after three years.

 The combined group should have both the bandwidth and scale needed to take on Verizon and AT&T in the US 5G market but mergers always come with risks, especially one of this size.
 Either way any material benefits are unlikely to be realised before 2023, though management is enthusiastic about progress.

 The tie up has led Standard & Poor's, a credit ratings agency, to downgrade the group from a ''BBB+'' rating to ''BBB''.
 Integrating Sprint will be costly and complicated, and Standard & Poor's expects it'll reduce free cash flow in the near term - increasing the burden of the group's substantial debt pile.

 It doesn't help that telecoms is a difficult industry to do well in.

 Firstly, building and maintaining modern communications infrastructure, like towers, cables and data centres, costs a fortune.
 Add the ever-increasing payments to governments for spectrum rights, and the capital requirements of the business become truly eye watering.
 In 2020 alone Deutsche Telekom spent €18.7bn in cash on investments and spectrum and is on course to spend even more this year.
 Spectrum investment varies considerably year to year and are long term investments, so telcos typically report free cash flow excluding these payments.
 But they're a real cost, and investors should keep a close eye on them.